zadarastorage/zadara-examples/k8s/rke2/README.md

     * Bastion VM on the public subnet (accessible to the world) with access to the private subnet (where the Kubernetes nodes will be located)
     * Network Load Balancer to hold the Kubernetes API Server endpoints - accessible to the world by default, can be hardened for Bastion-only access if you add the variable `expose_k8s_api_publicly = false`
     * Elastic IPs for the Bastion as well as the Network Load Balancer
-* `Terraform apply --auto-approve` - this will make the actual changes on the environment
+* `terraform apply --auto-approve` - this will make the actual changes on the environment
 * Due to current zCompute limitation, you will need to re-apply Terraform again in order to populate tags (resource names, etc.)
+* Note that the subnets' MTU must match the edge network MTU - if there's a mismatch you should adjust the subnet MTU accordingly
 * Terraform will output the relevant information required for step #3 - if you lose track of them you can always run `terraform output` to list them again
-* In addition you will also be required to provide the NLB's private & public IPs and internal DNS name (you can get those from the GUI)
+* In addition you will also be required to provide the NLB's id, private & public IPs and internal DNS name (you can get those from the GUI)

 ## Step 2: RKE2 image (Packer)